acazsouza/jQuery-LargePhotoBox/README.markdown

     * View small photos too

 jQuery largePhotoBox it's simple and easy to use.
-Demo:

-See here a little demonstration of it in action: [See a demo](http://www.interag.net/largephotobox "Demo Web Site")
+See here a little demonstration of it in action: [See a demo page](http://www.interag.net/largephotobox "Demo Web Site")